Chonthichar/InstagramWebscraperApp/README.md

-## Final thought, Deployment strategy and Real-world Application of the project:
+## Final thought and Real-world Application of the project:
 The Project, at its core, leverages the Selenium ChromeDriver for web scraping.
 This enable it to programmatically interact with web pages, specifically Instagram in this context, to extract valuable data.
 A viable forward would be to package the application as a standlone `.exe` file, offering a simplified transition from developmental code to a tangible application.
 Furthermore, This can be ensures that even non-tech-savvy users can easily install and run the application without needing to deal with complex setups.

-## Reference
+## References
 Isabel Rivera.
 "How to scrape Instatgram"Proxyway.
 October 7, 2022
 https://proxyway.com/guides/how-to-scrape-instagram.